kragen/derctuo/README.md

 PDF renderer together over the course of a few days without understanding the PDF format or the ReportLab library very well.

-[a popular video on there of J Balvin performing Rojo]: https://youtu.be/_tG70FWd1Ds
+[a popular video on there of J Balvin performing a song called Rojo]: https://youtu.be/_tG70FWd1Ds

 This tight download budget makes it fairly easy to download copies of Dercuano, and reduces the temptation to delete them to save space; and